ecmwf/earthkit-data/docs/explanations/inputs/from_source.rst

     When ``hive_partitioning`` is ``True``, the ``pattern`` defines a Hive partitioning with each pattern parameter interpreted as a metadata key.
 The returned object is a :py:class:`~earthkit.data.data.hive.HiveFilePatternData` and has a limited scope, we need to call its :py:func:`~earthkit.data.data.hive.HiveFilePatternData.to_fieldlist` method with the filter conditions to extract the data as a fieldlist.

     The extraction to fieldlist is done in two steps.
 First, a filesystem scan is performed to find all the files matching the filter conditions.
 For this check only the keys appearing in the hive pattern definition are used and only the file paths are inspected, the files themselves are not opened.
 The matching files are loaded into a FieldList.
-Second, if there are other keys in the filter conditions that are not part of the hive pattern definition, then :py:func:`earthkit.data.core.fieldlist.FieldList.sel` is called on the FieldList with these keys as filter conditions.
+Second, if there are other keys in the filter conditions that are not part of the hive pattern definition, then :py:func:`earthkit.earthkit.data.core.fieldlist.FieldList.sel` is called on the FieldList with these keys as filter conditions.
 This produces the final FieldList.

     This approach allows for enormous optimisation, since, depending on the pattern, no files need to be opened to extract their metadata.
 Another advantage is that during the scan entire file system branches can be skipped based simply on inspecting the actual file path.